mhk42/is117-gittest-real/answers/question-11.md

-touch filename creates an empty file.
+touch filename creates a new empty file or updates the timestamp of an existing one.